Useol/Useol/README.md

 ### U seol 👋

-😄 Hello, I'm Yoo Seol, the publisher of the 2nd year.
+😄 Hello, I'm Yoo Seol, the publisher of the 2nd year.<br>
+was born on December 13, 1994.<br>
+✨ want to make a prettier and cleaner web page ✨<br><br>

 ## Skils